(The following is an excerpt from my book Independent Contractor, Sole Proprietor, and LLC Taxes Explained in 100 Pages or Less.)

 If you do have employees and you want to set up a retirement plan for your business, I strongly recommended that you consult with a tax professional, not only because there are additional factors in the decision of which plan to open, but because there are ongoing reporting and nondiscrimination requirements as well.

 I should also note here that there are several other types of retirement plans aside from the three listed above.
 But for self-employed taxpayers without employees, it’s unlikely that any of the other plan types will be a better choice.

 Retirement Plans in General

-The basic idea behind each of your options is very similar to the idea behind a traditional IRA.
+Most of the retirement plan options for self-employed taxpayers function similarly to a traditional IRA.
 That is, contributions made to the plan reduce your taxable income, and your investments are allowed to grow tax-deferred until you start making withdrawals from the plan.
-Unfortunately, contributions do not reduce your net earnings from self-employment.
-(In other words, they only save you money on income tax, not self-employment tax.)
+Unfortunately, contributions are above the line deductions rather than Schedule C deductions, meaning they save you money on income tax but not self-employment tax.

 SEP IRAs work in almost the exact same way as a traditional IRA.
-That is, you are allowed an above the line deduction for any contributions you make.
+That is, you are allowed an above the line deduction for any contributions you make, and distributions from the account are taxable as income.
 The only really important difference is the contribution limit.
-For 2012, if you have a SEP, you are allowed to contribute the lesser of:
+For 2016, if you have a SEP, you are allowed to contribute the lesser of:

 - 25% of your net earnings from self-employment, or

 Once the money is in the plan, you can invest it in all of the same things you would be allowed to invest in with a regular IRA (stocks, bonds, mutual funds, CDs, etc.).
 Also, the same withdrawal rules apply.
 With a few exceptions, you cannot make withdrawals from the plan prior to age 59.5 without being penalized.